TheGordinho/MLUT/README.md

     </a>
 </h1>

-# A repository with thousands of pre defined color presets for ReShade
+# A repository with thousands of predefined color presets for ReShade

 ## **What is a LUT?**

-LUTs (Color Lookup Table) are baked color presets you can use on any game you can install ReShade to.
+LUTs (Color Lookup Table) are baked color presets you can use in any game you can install ReShade to.

 ## **What do I need to get it working?**